How to Set Up a Buffet Table

 When you set up a buffet table, there are some tricks that make it easier for guests.

-1. Ideally, place serving platters at different heights so they’re not all on the same plane knocking into each other.
+1. Ideally, place serving platters at different heights so they won’t all be on the same plane and knock into each other.
 If you don’t have a riser or stand, DIY!
 You could wrap a few boxes in wrapping paper.
-Or, simply stack books or upside down baskets and cover with tablecloth.
-Even cake plates can be used in creative way for vegetables or sandwiches.
+Or, simply stack books or upside-down baskets and cover them with a tablecloth.
+Even cake plates can be used creatively for vegetables or sandwiches.

 2. After covering the table with your tablecloth or runners, place the candles (and any flowers) at the back of the table if it’s against the wall or at the center of the table if folks have room to walk around the table.

-3. In terms of plates, consider salad-size plates make servings look more generous than dinner-size plates.
-Stack the plates with napkins next to them in the corner of the table so they don’t distract from the food.
-I like to stack plates at both the beginning and end of the table so that people are less likely to huddle on one end of the table.
+3. In terms of plates, consider that salad-sized plates make servings look more generous than dinner-sized plates.
+Stack the plates with napkins next to them at a corner of the table so they don’t distract from the food.
+I like to stack plates at both the beginning and end of the table so that people are less likely to huddle on one end.

 4. Most of my buffet menu consists of self-contained food that doesn’t need utensils.
-For the few dishes that do—and for guests who prefer a utensil—put the silverware in the corner of the table.
+For the few dishes that do—and for guests who prefer a utensil—put the silverware at a corner of the table.
 The general rule is: Do not make people pick up their forks, knives, spoons, sporks, or cups at the beginning of the line.
 Put the silverware at the end.

 5. Reserve the most prominent spot for the smoked fish and/or pork and the vegetables.
 Arrange food around the periphery.
 Leave a little space here and there for people to put down their plates while serving themselves.